OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required!
-This effect creates a visually appealing animation where a card expands to reveal more content when hovered over.
-We'll use plain CSS3 for this example, making it highly performant and compatible across various browsers.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+We'll utilize pure CSS3, avoiding JavaScript for a lightweight and efficient implementation.

-**Description of the Styling:**
+## Description of the Styling

-The card is styled with a simple box shadow, border-radius, and padding.
-The key to the expanding effect is using CSS transitions on `transform`, `box-shadow`, and `padding`.
-The `:hover` pseudo-class triggers the animation.
-We'll utilize a slight change in `box-shadow` to enhance the visual effect of expansion.
+The card uses a simple layout with two main sections: the front (visible initially) and the back (hidden initially).
+The expansion is achieved using transitions on `max-height` and `opacity`.
+The `overflow: hidden` property on the container ensures a smooth expansion.
+We'll use a subtle background color change on hover to enhance the visual effect.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>